 Second, because feet swell during the day, shoe size varies significantly between morning and evening.
 Once again, the difference is very subtle.
 But if you move a lot, this almost imperceptible difference has a multiplying effect.
 As a result, many people are increasing their risk of a foot injury without even knowing it.

 To combat this issue, carefully measure each foot at different points throughout the day.
 Take note of which foot is larger and which one is smaller at certain times.
 Then, add and rotate gel pads for foot support as needed.
 These pads not only cure the size differential issue but also provide support for feet.
 So, it’s important that both feet stay protected at all times.
 Only the insole size needs to change.
 Sometimes, it is possible to do this yourself simply by trimming the insole.
 Be sure you read the instructions before performing surgery.

 Footwear-related injuries usually occur either when starting an exercise program or when taking things up a notch, such as dramatically increasing mileage.
-As mentioned earlier, these injuries are not very serious, but they are incredibly painful, so prevention is very important.
+As mentioned earlier, these injuries are not very serious, but they are incredibly painful and annoying.
+So prevention is very important.